hamzashahid2221-dotcom/Explainable-Machine-Learning-for-Cancer-Prediction-Using-RNA-Sequencing-Data/README.md

-# 🧬 Explainable Machine Learning for Cancer Prediction Using RNA Sequencing Data
+# 🧬 Explainable Machine Learning for Liver Cancer Prediction Using RNA Sequencing Data

 This repository presents an **explainable machine learning model** for predicting cancer using **high-dimensional RNA sequencing data**.
-The study leverages **feature selection** and **XGBoost classification** to distinguish cancer patients from non-cancer patients while highlighting the **most influential genes** driving predictions.
+The study leverages **feature selection** and **XGBoost classification** to distinguish Liver cancer patients from non-cancer patients while highlighting the **most influential genes** driving predictions.

 ---